Prof Paul Webb

 - The Presidentialization of Politics: A Comparative Study of Modern Democracies (Oxford University Press, 2005, with Thomas Poguntke - revised edition 2007).

-Paul Webb was Head of Politics & Contemporary European Studies from 2006 to 2009, and is currently Director of Research & Knowledge Exchange in the School of Law, Politics & Sociology.
+Paul Webb was Head of Politics & Contemporary European Studies from 2006 to 2009, and Director of Research & Knowledge Exchange in the School of Law, Politics & Sociology from 2011-2014.

-He currently convenes the first year undergraduate core course on Explanatory Concepts in Political Science and the final year undergraduate options in The Politics of Change: The Thatcher Years, and UK Parties and Voters.
+He currently convenes the first year undergraduate core course on Explanatory Concepts in Political Science and the final year undergraduate options on Political Parties and Party Systems, UK Parties and Voters and The Independent Study.

 Community and Business